 Here is helpful information about the audition videos:

 All music will be found under the "Music" tab on this website.
-The general audition music will be posted very soon and the ensemble audition music will be posted around March 1st.

 Please don't set your YouTube link to "private" or we will not be able to view the audition.
 Please set it to either "public" or "unlisted."